jass-ai-2024/AI.Tests/README.md

 ### Overview
-Our team, consisting of four members — Kirill Krinkin, Iaroslav Chelombitko, Ilia Nechaev, and Kamaliia Alisheva — forms the UI/UX/AI Tests team.
+Our team, consisting of four members — Kirill Krinkin, Iaroslav Chelombitko, Ilia Nechaev, and Kamaliia Alisheva — forms the AI Tests team.
 Our primary goal is to ensure that the generated code meets the necessary standards for usability and approval.

 ###  Problem Statement (technology perspective)
 The problem we are to solve is to develop a system that will take as an input the directory with the code and tests it.